GiridharNaagar/GiridharNaagar/README.md

 <b> Hindustan University </b> - Professional Diploma in CyberSecurity and Management

 <h2> 🖥️ Experience </h2>

+ <h3> IT Security Analyst - Habilesec </h3>

+   <b> 1.
+Developed scripts using python, creating Backdoors - executing of remote commands,implementation of skeletion for server, handling execeptions, Backdoor for Windows, Linux and OS X with a probability of 80% success rate </b>

+   <b> 2.
+Performing VAPT for scanning and identifying the root cause using Nessus, PCAP analysis using Wireshark - sniffing network traffic for issues, and troubleshooting </b>

+   <b> 3.
+Conducted SIEM health checks on log sources, identifying and resolving the issues ( Windows Application, Sys Logs) resulting in a 40% reduction in data anomilies and improved data accuracy for quality analysis </b>

  <h3>Bug Bounty Intern - Razz Security </h3>

    </b> 1.
 Influenced in workshops and training sessions on the different types of XSS vulnerabilities and best practices for secure coding, enhancing overall awareness and minimizing potential threats.</b>